South Africa traces deadly listeria to sausage meat, issues recall

 Motsoaledi said although RCL Foods had not been identified as a source of the outbreak, a facility owned by the firm was under investigation.
 Inquiries were ongoing at a second facility run by Enterprise Foods to establish if it too had contributed.

-Listeria, which causes flu-like symptoms, nausea, diarrhea, infection of the blood stream and brain, has led to 180 fatalities and 948 reported cases since January 2017.
+Listeria, which causes flu-like symptoms, nausea, diarrhoea, infection of the blood stream and brain, has led to 180 fatalities and 948 reported cases since January 2017.

 “We can now conclude scientifically that the source of the present outbreak is the Enterprise Food production facility located in Polokwane,” Motsoaledi told a briefing at the offices of the National Institute of Communicable Diseases (NICD).